Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Additional Explanations on Quantum Computing

 \subsection{Classical Sampling via Quantum Access}

-We introduce the subroutine Classical Sampling via Quantum Access (CSQA) here.
+We introduce the subroutine Classical Sampling via Quantum Access (CSQA) here \citep{jerbi2022quantum, wiedemann2022quantum}.
 On the input policy $\pi$ and target step $h$, CSQA returns a sample $s_h \sim d^\pi_h$ using at most 1 episode of quantum interactions (one call to each oracle $\bar{\caP}_{h'}$ for $h' < h$).
+Note that according to \citet{grover2002creating} we know the unitary $\Pi_h$ is efficiently computable given a classical policy $\pi = \{\pi_h\}_{h=1}^H$ for any $h \in [H]$.